everx-labs/ever-sdk/docs/mod_utils.md

 ## get_address_type

-Returns the type of any TON address
+Validates and returns the type of any TON address.

+Address types are the following

+`0:919db8e740d50bf349df2eea03fa30c385d846b991ff5542e67098ee833fc7f7` - standart TON address most
+commonly used in all cases.
+Also called as hex addres `919db8e740d50bf349df2eea03fa30c385d846b991ff5542e67098ee833fc7f7` - account ID.
+A part of full address.
+Identifies account inside particular workchain `EQCRnbjnQNUL80nfLuoD+jDDhdhGuZH/VULmcJjugz/H9wam` - base64 address.
+Also called "user-friendly".
+Was used at the beginning of TON.
+Now it is supported for compatibility

 ```ts
 type ParamsOfGetAddressType = {